digitallyinduced/ihp/Guide/validation.markdown

 ![Validation Error Message Below Title Input](images/first-project/title_non_empty.png)

 ### Validating An Email Is Unique

-For example when dealing with users, you usually want to make sure that an email is only used once for a single user.
+For example, when dealing with users, you usually want to make sure that an email is only used once for a single user.
 You can use `|> validateIsUnique #email` to validate that an email is unique for a given record.

 This function queries the database and checks whether there exists a record with the same email value.
 The function ignores the current entity of course.